condom icon

 Some people have a latex (rubber) allergy.
 For those people, non-latex condoms, like Durex Avanti, Mates Skyn and Pasante Unique should be used.

-For men who have problems with condoms, such as loss of sensitivity, or premature ejaculation, there are products on the market to help with this.
+For people who have problems with condoms, such as loss of sensitivity, or premature ejaculation, there are products on the market to help with this.
 Extra thin condoms are available from most shops and online.
 Some outlets also sell ‘delaying’ condoms which can help with premature ejaculation.

 If you don’t use enough lubricant, or use the wrong kind, it can increase the risk of “condom failure”.
 This makes transmission of HIV and other STIs possible.